jamesloper/blog/_posts/2020-03-18-server-behind-firewall-without-port-forwarding.md

 categories: ubuntu, linux, it, networking, ssh
 ---

-Without sufficient access to the router, it's not possible to expose your computer to the internet so it can act as a server.
+Normally without sufficient access to the router, it's not possible to expose your computer to the internet so it can act as a server.
 This is often the case, you have a powerful computer behind internet you have no control over.
 Here I will show the best way to circumvent that via a gateway server.

 <!--more-->